Is your design working for you?

 Not all logos need updating.
 Consider your audience’s relationship with the logo.
 How much equity does your logo have?
 If your audience is very comfortable with your current logo, it’s wise to tread lightly when it comes to redesigning.
 In some cases, a beloved logo that would otherwise benefit from a revision might be better off with the most modest of updates.

 Consider how your branding and identity materials fit among your competitors/peers?
 Gather the logos from all organizations in your niche.
 Do any stand out as particularly well- or poorly- designed?
-If your logo looks out of place when viewed side-by-side with your peers, you should take a deeper look.
+If your logo looks out of place when viewed side-by-side with your peers, you should take a more in-depth look.

 Beyond the specific design elements, a strong logo furthers positive associations with your organization.
 Do you feel that the logo accurately represents the organization?
 Do you like it?
 Are you proud of it?
 Does the logo —and the broader brand system— trigger positive emotions?

-Undertaking this type of analysis of your materials and assets puts you in a great position to make more strategic and effective design decisions.
+Undertaking this type of analysis of your materials and assets puts you in a perfect position to make more strategic and practical design decisions.

 For more information or to enlist Union Design to provide a Design Audit of your logo or other marketing materials, send a note to firstname.lastname@example.org.